 November 2: The Day of the Dead, or El Dia de los Muertos, an important Mexican holiday in which the living honor their relatives who have passed on before them.
 The Day of the Dead coincides with the Catholic holiday "All Souls Day", but is really based upon Aztec sensibilities, beliefs and rituals concerning the spirit world.
 The sacred period actually begins with All Saints’ Day (November 1), which corresponds with the day of the "angelitos" (the "little angels", or children who died young), who are believed to come back home on that day; the next day, November 2, is for deceased adults to return home.
 The Day of the Dead is a day which Mexican families have set aside for their departed loved ones.
 The family table is set with food for the spirits, who are expected to visit on that day: a feast which could include mole, sugar breads (panes dulces), tortillas, tamales, and/or many other delicious dishes, as well as flowers, candles, and water for drinking (and sometimes liquor or cigarettes).
 The meal is actually an offering to the spirits, who are believed to be able to come back from the realm of the dead on this one day per year, and to partake of the essence of the food that has been prepared for them, which will nourish them for the coming year (as will the love which went into the preparation of the food).
 As one old man described the significance of this day (for what he gave to the dead now, others would one day give to him): "For all eternity, my descendants will remember me and, on the eve of every second of November, I will come back to them.
 I will find the house filled with food, incense, the light of candles, and warmth.
 And I will come in and, forever and ever, that one night of the year, I will be among my own."
 [The Aztecs Then And Now, Fernando Horcasitas, p.
 137.]
 Flower petals of the orange marigold (cempazuchil) are often strewn from the room of the feast, through the home, and out onto the street - a trail of flowers leading into the house, so that the spirits can find their way home.
 Sometimes, bonfires are lit in front of homes, for the same purpose.
 (Afterwards, the family will, of course, eat the physical substance of the food which the dead are believed to have already "tasted" in the spirit way.)
 Also common on this day are visits to the cemeteries in which one’s relatives are buried.
 Families will sometimes eat picnics there, beside the graves of their loved ones, or else leave offerings.
 Throughout this period (during the many days leading up to Nov.
 2), there is an abundance of panes de muertos - baked bread (of the dead) in animal and human forms; candy skulls; and related toys and gifts (for example little coffins, from which a skeleton jumps when a string is pulled, and various kinds of grotesque yet somehow amusing figurines).
 The popular culture and traditions of the Day of the Dead are still very prevalent in the Mexico of today, though naturally, there are differing levels of meaning and attitude towards the day, depending on who is celebrating.
 For some, the day is more or less an enjoyable and colorful holiday, nothing more; while for others, it continues to be a deeply spiritual experience that keeps them connected to their ancestors.

-November 8: Election Day: always a Tuesday in the beginning of November (but never on the 1st); the day varies from year to year.
+November 6: Election Day: always a Tuesday in the beginning of November (but never on the 1st); the day varies from year to year.
 This is the day set aside for elections in the USA.
 In order to vote for one’s elected officials, including presidents, senators, congressmen, governors, and mayors, one must first register to vote - and next, one must make the determination to exercise one’s "civic right" to do so, and actually get out to the polls and cast one’s vote.
 Although a lot more needs to be done to improve our nation than just voting - work on all levels - personal, spiritual, self-educational, political, and social - the importance of voting cannot be underestimated, as the 2000 presidential elections demonstrated only too clearly.
 In that case, a small number of votes in one state was the only difference between two very different roads our nation might have traveled.
+(2016 would be another tremendous example!)
 Although apathy and abstention are wholly understandable in our modern society - the sense that our vote won’t change anything, anyway, so why bother? - it is not always true that our choice is as meaningless as picking between Tweedledum and Tweedledee.
 We can’t afford to take the chance not to vote!
 So while we try to do more, and to act on deeper and profounder levels - let’s not forget to register and to vote (even if it’s only as a holding action until we can get something else going), for "the lesser of two evils"!
 [For information on how and where to register to vote, you can contact the League of Women Voters, http://www.lwv.org .
 Don’t worry, they’re women, but they will talk to guys!
 They are a middle-of-the-road group which places a strong emphasis on encouraging citizen participation in democracy.]
-PS: This year the US Presidency is on the line, not just city comptroller!
-So please get to the polls, and whatever you do, don't vote for the wrong candidate!!!!

 November 11: Veterans’ Day, a day for honoring the sacrifice and service of military veterans.
 It is a major US holiday.
 This is the day, in 1918, on which Germany officially surrendered to the Allies and United States to end the First World War.
 It was celebrated as Armistice Day thereafter, but as other wars followed, and "the war to end wars" faded back into the pages of history as just "one more war" among many, the holiday was transformed from being a commemoration of the end of World War I and the veterans of that war, only, into a homage to the veterans of all wars, including World War II, Korea, Vietnam, the Gulf War, and all conflicts to come.